Loading...

 ABOUT THIS PROJECT

 AI-powered March Madness bracket predictor built on March 18, 2026.
-Uses Claude (Anthropic), GPT-4o (OpenAI), and Gemini (Google) in a multi-model ensemble to predict every game from the Round of 64 through the National Championship.
+Uses 6 AI models — Claude (Anthropic), GPT-4o (OpenAI), Gemini (Google), Grok (xAI), Llama (Meta), and DeepSeek — in the most diverse multi-model ensemble ever applied to bracket prediction.

 HOW IT WORKS